 Aging: 5 months, 73% French Oak (72% New), 22% Stainless Steel Tanks, 5% Stainless Steel Barrels

 “From the Wildwood vineyard, the 2017 Sauvignon Blanc Rutherford (100% Sauvignon Blanc) was barrel fermented and aged in 23% new oak and the rest in stainless steel for five months.
 It opens with gregarious note of ripe peaches, passion fruit and pink grapefruit with touches of lime zest and wet slate.
-Medium to full-bodied, it delivers mouth-filling citrus and tropical fruit flavors with a very frisky finish.” - Lisa Perrotti-Brown, Wine Advocate, October 29, 2018
+Medium to full-bodied, it delivers mouth-filling citrus and tropical fruit flavors with a very frisky finish.” - Lisa Perrotti-Brown, October 29, 2018

 Our Wildwood Vineyard’s Sauvignon Blanc vines, rooted in alluvial soils derived from volcanic and sedimentary rock on the east-side of Napa Valley along the Silverado Trail, yield a strikingly different wine than our Rutherford Estate Sauvignon Blanc vines, which are planted in west-side alluvial soils.
 The Wildwood vines produce wine with such unique flavors that we believe it merits a special bottling.